top of page

 Are you learning new things or are you feeling stuck?

-What opportunities are there for you to grow and fulfil your potential?
+What opportunities are there for you to grow and develop?

-Is there an area of work you would like to move into but are being overlooked?
+Is there an area of work you would like to move into?

 Meaning and purpose

-Do the values of the company align with your own?
+Do the values of the company still align with your own?

-Once you have scored each one, you will have a snapshot of your current level of satisfaction across the various domains and identify which areas may be causing you difficulty.
+Once you have scored each one, you will have a snapshot of your current level of satisfaction and know which areas may be the issue.

 I know the score, now what?

-Doing the audit is really only half of the work.
-The next task is to look at the lower scoring areas and decide which you would like to focus on.
+Doing the assessment is really only half of the work.
+The next task is to look at the lower scoring areas and determine what can be done.

 "what would be happening, if this need was higher scoring?”